SrPancakes/nvimConf/README.md

 For this distro to work properly, I strongly recommend to install any [Nerd Font](https://www.nerdfonts.com/) of your liking.
 This in order to get the icons working properly.
 I'm currently using **_JetBrains Mono Nerd Font_** but you can get any of your choice.

 ---

+> The computing scientist's main challenge is not to get confused by the complexities of his own making.
+>-Edsger W. Dijkstra